- Start date

 What to expect

-Mornings are focused on developing playing skills in the medium sized groups, specifically: scales, chords, harmony, rhythm, improvisation, rhythm, repertoire, ensemble playing and sectional practices.
+Mornings focus on developing playing skills in the medium-sized groups, specifically: scales, chords, harmony, rhythm, improvisation, repertoire, ensemble playing and sectional practices.

-Afternoons see a variety of activities: large group workshops with a special theme, big band and small group rehearsals, instrumental workshops, theory and harmony groups, listening groups, improvisation sessions, and an optional afternoon off on Aug 17.
+Afternoons see a variety of activities: large group workshops with a special theme, big band and small group rehearsals, instrumental workshops, theory and harmony groups, listening groups, improvisation sessions.

 Evenings see the live jazz club come to life, with the opportunity to try out material from the day groups or specially rehearsed material in student led small groups; also guest and tutor concerts during the week.

-Preparation and guest concerts for the evening jazz club and concerts begin in the afternoon, generally after the tea-break but sometimes as early as after lunch.
-The evening sessions begin at 7.30pm and are a great chance to gain live playing experience, try out new ideas and techniques learnt in the workshop sessions, or just sit back and enjoy the music!
+Preparation and guest concerts for the evening jazz club and concerts begin in the afternoon, generally after the tea break but sometimes as early as after lunch.
+The evening sessions run from 19:00 - 21:30 and are a great chance to gain live playing experience, try out new ideas and techniques learnt in the workshop sessions, or just sit back and enjoy the music.

 About the tutors

-The course tutor team has worked very effectively together for a number of years – this is the fifth year of the FYJSS course – with each bringing their own unique experience and approach to jazz learning and playing.
+The course tutor team has worked very effectively together for a number of years – this is the seventh year of the Falmouth Yamaha Jazz Summer School – with each bringing their own unique experience and approach to jazz learning and playing.